 Let’s dive on in.

-On the left-hand side, click on Track Your Brand Page > Board insights
+On the left-hand side, click on Insights > Board Insights

 You’ll be met with a dashboard that might seem confusing at first, but really isn’t once you get a few things down.

-The Two things we want to pay the most attention to here are:
+The Three things we want to pay the most attention to are:

 - Virality Score